 For example, node-10 of $w^1$ has positive weight (Figure~\ref{fig:network_uncertainity}b).
 In $w^0$, the corresponding connecting input features, friction drop, and shear stress have positive weight and low uncertainty, whereas the rest of the features have a similar magnitude of weight.
-The combination of high friction drop and shear stress weight and low rest of the feature weight increase the prediction score, thus likely to cause rupture to propagate.
-Friction drop and normal stress also have high uncertainty (Figure~\ref{fig:network_uncertainity}c).
-For this combination of patterns, friction drops and normal stress influences the prediction strongly and are also the sources of uncertainty.
-Thus it gives us the ability to investigate any rupture propagation example in terms of uncertainty.
+The combination of high friction drop and shear stress weight and low weights of other features increase the prediction score, thus likely to cause rupture to propagate.
+Friction drop and normal stresses also have high uncertainty (Figure~\ref{fig:network_uncertainity}c).
+For this combination of patterns, friction drop and normal stresses influence the prediction strongly and are also the sources of uncertainty.
+Thus, it gives us the ability to investigate any rupture propagation example in terms of uncertainty.